 Knowledge of appropriate charting procedures.
 Interpersonal communication skills to communicate with hospital staff and diverse patient population.
 Clerical skills.
 Ability to assist patient with personal hygiene.
 Ability to transport patients, specimens and supplies to and from various areas as necessary.
 Knowledge of IV introduction.
 Ability to monitor IVs on assigned patients once IV certification is received.

 High School Diploma or GED required.

-Education: High school diploma or GED.
-Completion of a nursing education program that satisfies the licensing requirements of the Colorado State Board of Nursing for Licensed Practical Nurse.
+Completion of a nursing education program that satisfies the licensing requirements of the Colorado State Board of Nursing for Licensed Practical Nurse required.

-Credentials: Current Basic Life Support for Health Care Provider Certification/CPR from American Heart Association required.
 Active Licensed Practical Nurse License in the state of Colorado or qualifying compact state required.
-IV Certification within 12 months of hire (to be verified by unit).
+IV Certification (for Acute Care and Denver Sheriff Units).

 Work Type: Intermittent